manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md

 * what characters are letters and what are not
 * what letters should be folded to other letters

-This can be configured on a per-index basis using [charset_table](../../Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#charset_table) option. charset_table specifies the array that maps letter characters to their case folded versions (or any other characters if you like).
-The characters that are not in the array are considered to be non-letters and will be treated as word separators when indexing or searching through this index.
+This can be configured on a per-table basis using [charset_table](../../Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#charset_table) option. charset_table specifies the array that maps letter characters to their case folded versions (or any other characters if you like).
+The characters that are not in the array are considered to be non-letters and will be treated as word separators when indexing or searching through this table.

 The default character set is `non_cjk` and includes [most languages](../../Creating_an_index/NLP_and_tokenization/Supported_languages.md).